wavemotion-dave/A7800DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V1.4 : 13-Dec-2020 by wavemotion-dave
+  * Implemented Hiscore Saving per the HSC cart.
+Put the 4k highscore.rom (don't ask) where your ROMs live.
+If found, it will enable saving of high scores on all 9 original games (Asteroids, Joust, Centipede, Xevious, Dig Dug, Galaga, Food Fight, Ms Pac-Man and Robotron) as well as most of the newer homebrews.

 V1.3 : 12-Dec-2020 by wavemotion-dave
   * Backported some fixes and emulation timing improvments from Prosystem 1.3g plus the Wii version.
 Renders a few more games playable.